The Earlier You Book, The More You Save!

 - To drive your own vehicle, make sure you’ve checked the weather forecast to see if you’ll need to carry chains, especially into the park.

 Let your competitive side out with our wide array of indoor and outdoor games like classic board games, shuffleboard, table tennis, giant connect four, bocce ball, billiards, arcade games, foosball, and more.
 Or maybe you’d like to indulge in a massage to soothe your muscles so you’ll be ready for your next day of adventures.

-Rush Creek’s culinary team continues to serve delicious menu items you can enjoy in any of our outdoor dining areas or back at your room in the privacy of your own deck, if conditions prohibit indoor dining.
-The kitchen is buzzing with energy, putting out amazing dishes to end your day on a high note with freshly prepared items like our Smoked Trout Melt with Havarti and Pepperoncini’s on Rye, or Grilled King Salmon with Bok Choy, Soy Glazed Shiitake Mushrooms and Yuzu Ginger Butter.
+Rush Creek’s culinary team continues to serve delicious menu items you can enjoy in any of our dining areas or back at your room in the privacy of your own deck, if conditions prohibit indoor dining.
+The kitchen is buzzing with energy, putting out amazing dishes to end your day on a high note with freshly prepared items like our Grilled King Salmon with Bok Choy, Soy Glazed Shiitake Mushrooms and Yuzu Ginger Butter or our Roasted Chicken Breast with farro risotto.
 Believe it or not, our Crispy Fried Cauliflower with Sweet Chili Sauce and Sesame Seeds is always a hit!

 Individually packaged s’mores await you to end your day in Yosemite the sweetest way possible.
 Once the sun sets, our heated saltwater pool is the perfect place for stargazing with an unobstructed view of the night sky.
 Insider Tip: Check in with the Recreation Team to see which stars or planets are particularly visible during your visit!

 After a refreshing night’s sleep, get excited to begin the journey to a lesser-traveled part of Yosemite, the Hetch Hetchy region.